Chapter 1 : Sarcasm And Annoyances

 “So we can’t,” the two of them say together.

 “Okay.
 So you’re in detention…Johnson, you’re in and so is…..Teizon, do you have detention with these two tomorrow?”
 Wood asks, pointing to the twins as many times all three of us end up in detention.

 I side step out from behind Angie, since my lame attempt at hiding failed.
 “No, I don’t have detention.”

 “Good, then you can come to tryouts,” Wood says.

 “Oh, lovely.
 I knew better than to expect freedom for the weekend,” I mutter darkly, only realizing too late that I didn’t give Wood enough time to direct his attention elsewhere.

 “What was that Teizon?
 You want to come extra early and help set up?”
 Wood asks, looking at me in mock surprise, taking my comment better than I expected.

 “No, Captain.
-I didn’t say anything at all,” I say, dropping my hand to my side slowly.
+I didn’t say anything at all,” I say, crossing my arms over my chest.

-“Didn’t sound that way to me,” Wood replies innocently, not trying to irritate me.
+“Didn’t sound that way to me,” Wood replies.

 “What time do we have to be here captain?”
 Angie asks, cutting off my chance to make a comment that would piss him off again.